burhanmoin1/delta-updated-ver-using-reactJS/README.md

-# Delta updates site using reactJS
+# Delta updated website using react
 Website is currently being developed using reactJS.

 ## Learn More